kaBeech/tensort/README.md

         202 positional errors, Mergesort makes 201, Bubblesort makes 4, Tensort makes 51, Mundane Robustsort makes 11, and Magic Robustsort makes [CENSORED]">
-    <figcaption>!Read on for the full data, or
+    <figcaption>Read on for the full data, or
         <a href="#comparing-it-all">
             click here to jump ahead to the spoilers
         </a>